snowch/bluemix-spark-examples/examples/Objectstore/README.md

 #### Overview

 This project has two examples that use the high performance [Stocator](https://github.com/SparkTC/stocator) Objectstore spark library.
-The examples are:
+The examples:

 - process an Apache 2.0 LICENSE file and push the summary of word counts to an objectstore container (ExamplePush)
 - connect to objectstore and pull the summary word count data into the spark environment (ExamplePull)